Improving Generalization of Deep Neural Networks by Leveraging Margin Distribution: Experiments

-\textbf{Regularization Methods.} We also compare the \textsc{mdNet} loss with the baseline cross-entropy loss under different regularization methods and different amounts of training data in Table~\ref{tab:drop_and_bn}.
-The \textsc{mdNet} loss outperforms the baseline consistently across different situations, no matter whether dropout, batch normalization or the entire the CIFAR-10 dataset are used or not.
-Specifically, when the amount of training samples is small (5\% fraction of the CIFAR-10 training set), the advantage of \textsc{mdNet} loss is significant.
-Moreover, the \textsc{mdNet} loss function can cooperate with both batch normalization and dropout, achieving the best performance in Table~\ref{tab:drop_and_bn}, which is highlighted in bold red text.
-Unlike dropout and batch normalization which lack solid theoretical grounds, the \textsc{mdNet} loss function is inspired by the margin distribution bound in Theorem~\ref{Theorem 1}, which guides us to find the suitable ratio $\lambda$ to restrict the capacity measure and alleviate the overfitting problem efficiently.
+Since the optimization algorithm proposed in this paper only focuses on the improvement of loss function, we design an ablation experiment to study the performance of our proposed mdnet method and the traditional benchmark loss functions under different regularizations in Table~\ref{tab:ablation}.
+The mdNet loss outperforms the others consistently across different situations, no matter whether dropout, batch normalization or the entire dataset are used or not.
+The experiments are evaluated on three MNIST (LeNet), CIFAR-10 (AlexNet) and ImageNet (ResNet-18) datasets.
+Specifically, when the amount of training samples is small, the advantage of mdNet loss is significant.
+Moreover, the mdNet loss function can cooperate with both batch normalization and dropout, achieving the best performance in Table~\ref{tab:ablation}, which is highlighted in bold red text.
+Unlike dropout and batch normalization which lack solid theoretical grounds, the mdNet loss function is inspired by the margin distribution bound in Theorem~\ref{theorem 1}, which guides us to find a suitable margin ratio to restrict the model capacity and alleviate the overfitting problem efficiently.

-\textbf{Feature Visualization.} Since the performance of the \textsc{mdNet} loss models is excellent, we observe that the distribution of data in the learned feature space (the last hidden layer) is consistent with the generalization results.
-In this experiment, we use t-SNE method to visualize the data distribution on the last hidden layer for training samples and test samples.
-Figure~\ref{fig:tsne} plots the 2-D embedding image on a limited CIFAR-10 dataset, with only 10\% of the whole training samples.
-The t-SNE \citep{maaten08visualizing} is a tool to visualize high-dimensional data.
-It converts similarities between data points to joint probabilities and tries to minimize the Kullback-Leibler divergence between the joint probabilities of the low-dimensional embedding and the high-dimensional data.